pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 #### UUID Primary keys

-> Important: Primary keys must be UUIDs with a default, and further we recommend specifying a
+> Important: Primary keys must be UUIDs with a default, and further, we recommend specifying a
 > "NOT NULL" constraint with a "ON CONFLICT REPLACE" action.

 Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a